open2b/scriggo-site/site/templates/specification.md

 for i := range s { }
 ```

-A "for" statement with an "else" block, the "else" block is executed if the "for" block is not executed.
+In a "for" statement with an "else" block, the "else" block is executed if the "for" block is not executed.

 ### Show statement